Pogoń Lwów: 1930s

+During the Second World War

+Following the German invasion of Poland on 1 September 1939, which started World War II in September 1939, football competitions in Poland were suspended.
+Then on 17 September 1939, the Soviet Union invaded Poland under the terms of the Molotov-Ribbentrop pact, and Lwów was occupied by the Soviet Union.

+Two pre-war footballers, Alfred Zimmer and Tadeusz Kowalski, and athlete Karol Cybulski were among Poles murdered by the Russians in the large Katyn massacre in April–May 1940.

-Dissolution and reformation
+Dissolution

-After the war, when it became clear that Lwów would no longer belong to Poland, its Polish citizens were forced to leave the city.
-Most of them settled in Lower Silesia and along the line of the Odra river.
+After the war, when it became clear that Lwów would no longer belong to Poland and instead become part of the Soviet Union under the Ukrainian SSR and be renamed Lvov in Russian or Lviv in Ukrainian, its Polish inhabitants were expelled from the city and the entire Kresy region, which was annexed by the USSR and incorporated into the Ukrainian, Belarusian and Lithuanian SSR.
+Most of the expelled Poles were resettled in areas previously inhabited by Germans and formerly part of Germany, who were expelled from areas east of the Oder-Neisse line.

+Due to that scenario, the team became extinct.
 Pogoń's former officials as well as its players, who wanted to continue their sports activities, helped with founding of several sports clubs.
 Among clubs that can be regarded as Pogoń's continuation, there are: Polonia Bytom, Odra Opole, Piast Gliwice and Pogoń Szczecin.
 All these teams have the same hues as Pogon, and similar logos.
 Odra Opole was originally called Lwowianka, but the name was disliked by Communist authorities and had to be changed some time in late 1940s.

 In April 2009, the club was re-founded under the same name and crest.